Shopify/hosted-payment-sim/README.md

 ### Outstanding Questions

++ Should we use a different prefix?
++ Should we add some fields?
+Should we remove some fields?
+Should we clarify some of the fields' types?
 + Do we need to timestamp all requests/responses?
 It's quite common, but I'm not convinced it provides any value.
 + Can we initiate an offsite using a GET, ideally a 302?
 One concern with that, is that contents of the request (including personally identifiable information) are likely to be logged by load balancers, web servers, web frameworks etcetera.
 + How should we express things like line items, shipping lines, discount lines etcetera in our [Request Values](#request-values)?